msaqib25/playbook/slack.md

 ### Location Specific Channels
 We have location specific channels in #loc- (like #loc-pak, #loc-usa, #loc-khi, #loc-khimain, #loc-khibasement, #loc-khimarine4, #loc-lhe)

+### Company Channels

+**#accouncements** - This is the company-wide announcement channel.
+It is used primarily by HR or others in leadership to make company-wide announcements.
+Do not post anything here.

+**#kuddos** - If anyone helps you out with a problem you are stuck with; if anyone does something where they deserve a pat on the back; if anyone inspires or motivates you; give them a shout-out on our #kuddos slack channel.

+**#ideas** - This is our online "Suggestion Box".
+All kinds of tips, ideas are welcome here.
+One idea is picked every month for possible implementation.
+If your idea is picked, you get rewarded to a dinner at your favorite restaurant with your family.

 ## Getting Started with Slack
 To get started on the right foot - lets get the basics out of the way*